 - Can break or freeze in low temperatures

 - Must be connected with the use of soldering and more fittings

-As you can see there are many advantages to both PEX and Copper.
-It is safest to check with a local expert that knows what type of piping is best for your situation, as well as understands the government standards in your region.
+As you can see, there are many advantages to both PEX and Copper.
+It is safest to check with a local expert that knows what type of piping is best for your situation, as well as one who understands the government standards in your region.